JBC shortlist for special prosecutor post released

 The four others on the shortlist are Makati City Regional Trial Court Judge Benjamin Pozon, Acting Ombudsman Special Prosecutor Omar Sagadal, Polytechnic University of the Philippines law professor Arnold Bayobay and former Ombudsman Mindanao lawyer Eusebio Avila.

-There were 10 applicants for the position of the Special Prosecutor but the JBC decided to shortlist only six of them.
+There were 10 applicants for the position of the Special Prosecutor but the JBC decided to consider only six of them.

 Under the Ombudsman Act of 1989, the Special Prosecutor has a fixed term of seven years.